teambit/bit/scripts/docker-teambit-bit/README.md

 `docker run -it -v {logs-dir-on-host}:/home/user/Library/Caches/Bit/logs -p {host-port}:3000 bitcli/bit-server:latest`
 An example with actual values (use `/tmp/bit-server-docker-logs` for logs on host and port 5000 on host):
 `docker run -it -v /tmp/bit-server-docker-logs:/home/user/Library/Caches/Bit/logs -p 5000:3000 bitcli/bit-server:latest`

+_In most cases it make sense to use [tmpfs-mounts](https://docs.docker.com/storage/tmpfs/) for this, but this as well is out of the scope for this guide_

+## Important notes:

+- Do not mount the same scope directory on the host to multiple bit-server containers.
+  Bit is using different in memory cache mechanism, so mount the same dir into different servers instances, might produce unpredictable outcome.